DebasishDhal/Thesis_Repository/README.md

 # Thesis_Repository
-This repository consists of codes I wrote/used for my MSc thesis work
+This repository consists of codes I wrote for my MSc thesis work

 collocations folder contains collocation code for INSAT-3DR 1B-IMAGER and CloudSat 2B-CLDCLASS data.
 The goal is to collocate pixels close by spatially and temporally, and collect radiometric information about the pixel from INSAT-3DR file and cloud related data from CloudSat file.
 I've included codes to collocate one file at a time